Best Honey Powders In Bulk With Extreme Shelf Life

 Note: Honey may contain dormant spores of a type of botulism, which can be dangerous to infants.

-Honey of any kind (including honey powder) should never be given to children under 1 year old.
+Honey of any kind ( should never be given to children under 1 year old.

 How Long Does Honey Powder Last?
 What is the Best Way to Store It?